Celeste Chaney is an American author, screenwriter, and marketer.

 Her writing has been recognized by Writer's Digest and featured in CATALYST and The New York Times Magazine.

-She lives in a small mountain community outside of Salt Lake City, UT with her husband, Ted Roxbury, and dog, Po.
+Celeste lives in a small mountain community outside of Salt Lake City, UT with her husband, Ted Roxbury, and young son.

 REcognition & AwardS